-Promethazine, an antihistamine initially developed in France in the 1940s, was approved for the U.S. in 1951.
-The drug is not only used in the treatment of allergic reactions, such as hay fever, but it can also be used as a sedative, to prevent motion sickness, and to combat nausea and vomiting (including morning sickness).
+Promethazine, initially developed in France in the 1940s, was approved for use in the U.S. in 1951.
+The drug is not only used in the treatment of allergic reactions, such as hay fever, but it can also be used as a sedative, to prevent motion sickness, and to treat nausea and vomiting (including morning sickness).

 A year after it entered the U.S. market, a combination drug of promethazine hydrochloride and codeine (a prescription narcotic) was introduced for common-cold symptoms and cough.
-However the substance has also been misused as a potentially dangerous illegal street drug called “drank.”
+However, the substance has also been misused as a potentially dangerous illegal street drug called “drank” or “sizzurp.”

-This prompted a black box warning (the most serious drug labeling warning) from the U.S. Food and Drug Administration in late 2009.
-This was the second black box warning for the antihistamine drug, with the first being required in 2006 after the FDA received reports of fatal respiratory depression (inadequate ventilation or increased concentrations of carbon dioxide) in children.
+This risk for extravasation prompted a boxed warning (the most serious drug labeling warning) from the U.S. Food and Drug Administration in late 2009.
+This was the second boxed warning for promethazine, with the first being required in 2006 after the FDA received reports of fatal respiratory depression (inadequate ventilation or increased concentrations of carbon dioxide) in children.

 What Does Promethazine Treat?

 Promethazine can relieve symptoms of allergic reactions when used as an antihistamine.